Accept Payments Online

 To implement this the person who edits the website simply copies and pastes the wizard generated code into their website.

-Option 1 can become time consuming and unwieldy when dealing with more than a handful of products and so many retailers now integrate their product database or inventory system into their website to generate these buttons automatically for each product.
+Copy and paste payment buttons are great for getting started and a small number of products, but it can become time consuming and unwieldy when dealing with more than a handful of products.
+As such many retailers with larger inventories choose to integrate their product database into their website to generate these buttons automatically for each product.

-This option is clearly more more technical and requires more knowledge about databases and website development.
+This option is clearly more more technical and requires knowledge about databases and website development.

-Option 2 can be taken a number of steps further where all the basket functionality and customer handling is done through your own website and a series of scripts and redirections which gives a sleeker almost seamless end to end process for the customer whilst still using the secure 3rd party card processing company.
+Development and scripting can be taken a number of steps further where all the basket functionality and customer handling is done through your own websitewhich provides a sleeker almost seamless end to end process for the customer, while still using the secure 3rd party card processing company.

-This is the most complex of the 3 options and will often require a developer with experience in handling these types of transactions to implement it in an appropriate and secure way.
+This is the most complex of the 3 options and will often require a developer with experience in handling these types of transactions to implement it in an appropriate and secure manner.

 Setup cost